Home What is Commercial Interior Design: Your #1 Business Asset

 Here’s how Dexign Matter frames narrative as a solution to the common problem of generic space.

-1. Discovery as Excavation
+1. Discovery as Excavation.

-Every brand holds its own hidden treasures—origin stories, emotional cues, customer rituals.
-Our role is to uncover them and turn them into spatial storytelling.
 When we began the design journey with Charmed Aroma, a passing remark from their team stood out: many customers light their candles not just for fragrance, but for the ritual of reveal—the surprise jewelry hidden inside.
 That insight shaped our “Unboxing Moment” design concept: immersive product zones that mirror the anticipation, delight, and sensory richness of unwrapping a gift.
 It’s more than just product display—it’s a physical expression of Charmed Aroma’s emotional experience.

 2. Conceptual Alchemy

 This stage is my favourite.
 We test-drive metaphors until one feels inevitable.
 For Noodle Legend, the concept that took hold was a fusion of nostalgic Asian night market energy with clean, contemporary minimalism.
 Picture raw concrete softened by light wood furniture, vibrant menu board punctuated by streamlined seating—an atmosphere that bridges the old world’s soul with the new city’s rhythm.
-It’s a balance of flavor and form, chaos and calm—just like the dishes served.
+It’s a balance of flavor and form, chaos and calm – just like the dishes served.

-3. Technical Translation
+3. Technical Translation.

-A powerful narrative is useless if it can’t survive sprinkler clearances or ADA lines-of-sight.
-We fold structural, mechanical, and code constraints into Revit models, guarding the story’s integrity.
 Technical drawings are used alongside these models to communicate design intent and ensure all details are accurately translated into the construction process.
 Narrative is only as strong as its weakest detail.

-4. Sensory Scoring
+4. Sensory Scoring.

 Once the skeleton stands, we score the experience like a film composer layering strings, percussion, and vocals.
 Light becomes tempo, material palette becomes instrumentation, scent becomes melody.